Tax Planning

 High-income earners

-High-income earners face a different set of challenges: higher marginal tax rates, phase-outs of certain deductions, and the risk of triggering Medicare premium surcharges (IRMAA) that can add thousands to healthcare costs.
-For professionals and business owners in the DC area earning $200,000+ individually or $400,000+ as a couple, tax planning shifts from simple optimization to strategic necessity.
-Small decisions, like the timing of a bonus or poorly structured Roth conversions, can push you into higher brackets or trigger the 3.8% net investment income tax.
+High-income earners face a different set of challenges: higher marginal tax rates, phase-outs of certain deductions, and the risk of triggering the 3.8% net investment income tax that can add thousands to your tax bill.
+For professionals and business owners in the DC area earning $200,000 or more, tax planning shifts from simple optimization to strategic necessity.
+Small decisions, like the timing of a bonus or poorly structured Roth conversions, can push you into higher brackets.

 Backdoor Roth strategies become essential when your income exceeds direct Roth IRA contribution limits.
-This involves contributing to a traditional IRA and immediately converting it to Roth, but it requires careful coordination to avoid pro-rata taxation if you have other IRA balances.
+This involves making a non-deductible contribution to a traditional IRA and immediately converting it to Roth, but it requires careful coordination to avoid pro-rata taxation if you have other IRA balances.
 Charitable giving also deserves strategic attention.
 Bunching donations into donor-advised funds or using Qualified Charitable Distributions (QCDs) from IRAs after age 70½ can maximize deductions and reduce adjusted gross income.

 Retirees

 Retirement introduces a new set of tax planning considerations, many of which require decisions that affect the rest of your financial life.
 The most visible is Required Minimum Distributions (RMDs), which force you to withdraw money from traditional retirement accounts.
-These withdrawals are taxed as ordinary income, and if not managed carefully, they can push you into higher brackets, trigger IRMAA surcharges on Medicare premiums, and increase the taxation of your Social Security benefits.
+These withdrawals are taxed as ordinary income, and if not managed carefully, they can push you into higher brackets and trigger IRMAA surcharges on Medicare premiums.

 The years between retirement and when RMDs start in your 70s often represent the best opportunity for Roth conversions.
 If you retire before claiming Social Security, your taxable income may drop significantly, creating space to convert traditional IRA dollars to Roth at lower rates.
 This reduces future RMDs and creates a pool of tax-free income you can draw from later without affecting Medicare premiums or Social Security taxation.
 Timing matters: converting too much in one year can backfire, but spreading conversions strategically over several years can save tens of thousands in lifetime taxes.

 Social Security claiming decisions also intersect with tax planning.
-Up to 85% of your Social Security benefits can be taxable depending on your other income, so the order in which you withdraw from different account types (taxable, tax-deferred, Roth) can materially affect your tax bill.
-Coordinating these decisions with Medicare enrollment, charitable giving through QCDs, and estate planning creates a complex web that benefits from integrated, forward-looking analysis rather than year-by-year reactivity.
+The order in which you withdraw from different account types (taxable, tax-deferred, Roth) can materially affect your tax bill through its impact on IRMAA surcharges and your overall bracket.
+This account sequencing (deciding year-to-year which account to draw from) is an ongoing management practice that continues throughout retirement.
+Drawing $30,000 from your taxable brokerage versus your traditional IRA in a given year can mean the difference of thousands in taxes when you factor in Medicare premiums and your overall bracket.
+This requires continuous, forward-looking analysis as your circumstances, market conditions, and tax law change.
+Coordinating these decisions with Medicare enrollment, charitable giving through QCDs, and estate planning creates a complex web that benefits from integrated, ongoing analysis rather than year-by-year reactivity.

 How Tax Planning Integrates with Your Financial Plan